tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Disputes.md

 ### 3. Provide evidence
 It's important to always respond a dispute by providing evidence before the [deadline stipulated by the bank]({{< ref"disputes.md#maximum-days-to-provide-evidence" >}}).
 After the deadline date, you cannot upload the corresponding evidence for a dispute.

-To upload evidence that help us to handle the difference with the bank or the processing network, click the dispute to display the details of the process.
-Click _**Upload evidence**_ and select the files you think can be useful to process the dispute and click _**Save**_.
+To learn how to upload evidence to resolve the dispute, refer to the [PayU module]({{< ref"Disputes-MP.md" >}}).

 #### What information can be useful?
-* Full information of your customer (full name, identification number, email, shipping address, visible credit card number, etc.)
+* Full information of your customer (full name, identification number, e-mail, shipping address, visible credit card number, etc.)
 * Proof of delivery of the product or service signed by the cardholder.
 * Bill of sale of the product or service.
 * Acceptance letter of the payment signed by the cardholder attaching their identification document.